bluekvirus/Stage.js/README.md

 a.
 CHANGELOG.md and tools/libprep/bower.json
 //numbers in README.md, HOWTO.md are updated automatically.

-//1. [optional] update libs & bower release version tools/lib-update.sh
+//1.a update libs & bower release version tools/lib-update.sh
+//or
+//1.b update bower release version only tools/libprep/node run.js all

 //2. [optional] update themes (under tools/themeprep/)
 //**Stop the devserver by using `./stop.sh` under `tools` first!**